mycroftwilde/devil-steps-in-a-myth-system/artist/README.md

 hahaha
 So I grew up in a .. self idenfied "christian" household ... roughly thinking, you can use baptist or weaslian in your head, it's analogous enough.
 The house I grew up in has/had this ... us vs them mentality in worldview.
 There is the "them" and there is the "saved."
 This was initially how Reality was divided up for me.

 The purpose of reality is being "saved."
 Everything else comes after that, it's the "mission" in life, in a sense.
 Not in a militant sense, well, I suppose depending on your definition, but in a more "loving" sense, but, it was unfortunatly toxically so...

 This is gonna build from alot of stuff that's probably gonna seem dissperse but seems relevant in the build of the image, since it all ties together
 Growing up.. my dad met my mom when he was ...
 34?
 I think, she was 19-20, they have a 15 year difference, was at a music event or something for the church.

 Mom was enamored and pursed the shy AF and also with social trauma, dad.

-I think they had me, I'd say when dad was near 40, I wanna say? something like that So, they have me and my brother, who is 2 years younger.
+I think they had me, I'd say when dad was near 40, I wanna say? something like that

+So, they have me and my brother, who is 2 years younger.

 Alot of my ptsd comes back to social trauma, and the Fawning response built from other social ptsd I had in trauma.
 Like one trauma on other.

-A Rough Definition for Fawning responses is this:
+  - A Rough Definition for Fawning responses is this:
 "Fawning is a trauma response where a person develops people-pleasing behaviors to avoid conflict and to establish a sense of safety.
 In other words, the fawn trauma response is a type of coping mechanism that survivors of complex trauma adopt to "appease" their abusers."1

 So, the stuff from childhood is like this -

 We were put into a small private "Christian" "School" of about 30 people.
 (Quotes seperate on purpose...) up until about grade 3, that wasn't great from a socialization perspective, but, it became worse, with the overarching view of reality being given and without a grounding so far, but we swapped to public school in grade 4

-About half way thru grade 4 I became like.. you see all those kids who are bullied in school? from the movies
+About half way thru grade 4 I became like.. you see all those kids who are bullied in school from the movies...

 ** Coming soon **